nejrariizviic/Redesign-of-the-University-Information-System/README.md

 ## Future Improvements

-This project serves as a foundation for further enhancements, including:
+The current redesign serves as a foundation for continuous improvements, with planned enhancements including:

-- Development of a Mobile Application
+Development of a Mobile Application for on-the-go access.

-- User feedback-based refinements

-- Integration with third-party university tools
+Integration with Learning Management Systems (LMS) to support online education.

+Advanced Data Analytics & AI Integration for predictive analytics in student performance.

+User Feedback-Driven Updates to refine features based on practical usage insights.